Mark-Jing/Mark-Jing/README.md

 ### Hi there 👋

-### 🌱I'm currently learning how to work with ZYNQ platforms.
+### 🌱I'm currently learning how to build a simple linux webserver.

-### 🔭I also want to learn more about computer system and machine learning.

 ### ⚡Go for it!
 <!--